 The government invested in SPVs for the purpose of enhancing the liquidity of the U.S. financial system.
-As of September 30, 2022, and 2021, Treasury had \$17.8 billion and \$25.6 billion, respectively, of equity investments in SPVs established through the FRBNY and FRBB.
+As of September 30, 2023, and 2022, Treasury had \$15.1 billion and \$17.8 billion, respectively, of equity investments in SPVs established through the FRBNY and FRBB.
+The SPVs were established by the FRBNY and FRBB in 2020 to make loans and purchase debt and other commercial paper of eligible entities affected by COVID-19.
 Treasury's funds remaining in the SPVs funded under the CARES Act cannot be used for further lending, asset purchase, or extensions of credit.
-The FYs 2022 and 2021, FV net gain of \$0.7 billion and \$3.8 billion, respectively, from these investments is included in Treasury's net cost.
-See also Note 7-Investments.